theScottyJam/snap.js/README.md

 When updating a description.md file, if you notice the folder also has a test.js file as well, please check its contents.
 Its possible the test.js file has a copy of a function from description.md that its trying to test.

+The code for the Snap Framework page is made using the Snap Framework, and is in the public/FrameworkPage/ folder (in order to make it render outside of React's control).

 ## Commands

 Use `npm ci` to install the dependencies.